 Electronic: Kraftwerk.
 Electronic music originated in Germany and Britain, but there are few bands whose contribution is comparable.

 Metal: Rammstein, Scorpions.
 Both are among the best metal bands.
-Only problem is Rammstein sings mostly in German.
+The only problem is Rammstein sings mostly in German.

-All (or at least) most of the credit for classical music and the best musicians go to Germany...
+All (or at least most) of the credit for classical music and the best musicians goes to Germany.
 How can we ignore this?
-Even modern bands like Modern Talking and Rammstein, Running Wild and many more are all German...
-German is among the top 3...
+Even modern bands like Modern Talking and Rammstein, Running Wild and many more are all German.
+Germany is among the top 3.

 Do I really need to explain why?
-Everything about it amazing!
+Everything about it is amazing!